chengwenxi/nitro/docs/inside-arbitrum-nitro/inside-arbitrum-nitro.md

 - How are ETH and tokens transferred into and out of Mantle chains, and how are they managed while on the chain?
 - How can I run my own Mantle node or validator?

-## Nitro's Design: The Four Big Ideas
+## Mantle's Design: The Four Big Ideas

-The essence of Nitro, and its key innovations, lie in four big ideas.
+The essence of Mantle, and its key innovations, lie in four big ideas.
 We'll list them here with a very quick summary of each, then we'll unpack them in more detail in later sections.

-**Big Idea: Sequencing, Followed by Deterministic Execution**: Nitro processes transactions with a two-phase strategy.
-First, the transactions are organized into a single ordered sequence, and Nitro commits to that sequence.
+**Big Idea: Sequencing, Followed by Deterministic Execution**: Mantle processes transactions with a two-phase strategy.
+First, the transactions are organized into a single ordered sequence, and Mantle commits to that sequence.
 Then the transactions are processed, in that sequence, by a deterministic state transition function.

-**Big Idea: Geth at the Core**: Nitro supports Ethereum's data structures, formats, and virtual machine by compiling in the core code of the popular go-ethereum ("geth") Ethereum node software.
+**Big Idea: Geth at the Core**: Mantle supports Ethereum's data structures, formats, and virtual machine by compiling in the core code of the popular go-ethereum ("geth") Ethereum node software.
 Using geth as a library in this way ensures a very high degree of compatibility with Ethereum.

-**Big Idea: Separate Execution from Proving**: Nitro takes the same source code and compiles it twice, once to native code for execution in a Nitro node, optimized for speed, and again to WASM for use in proving, optimized for portability and security.
+**Big Idea: Separate Execution from Proving**: Mantle takes the same source code and compiles it twice, once to native code for execution in a Mantle node, optimized for speed, and again to WASM for use in proving, optimized for portability and security.

-**Big Idea: Optimistic Rollup with Interactive Fraud Proofs**: Nitro settles transactions to the Layer 1 Ethereum chain using an optimistic rollup protocol, including the interactive fraud proofs pioneered by Mantle.
+**Big Idea: Optimistic Rollup with Interactive Fraud Proofs**: Mantle settles transactions to the Layer 1 Ethereum chain using an optimistic rollup protocol, including the interactive fraud proofs pioneered by Mantle.

 ## Sequencing, Followed by Deterministic Execution

-This diagram summarizes how transactions are processed in Nitro.
+This diagram summarizes how transactions are processed in Mantle.

 ![seq-then-exec](seq-then-exec.png)

 Let's follow a user's transaction through this process.

-First, the user creates a transaction, uses their wallet to sign it, and sends it to the Nitro chain's Sequencer.
+First, the user creates a transaction, uses their wallet to sign it, and sends it to the Mantle chain's Sequencer.
 The Sequencer's job, as its name implies, is to take the arriving transactions, put them into an ordered sequence, and publish that sequence.

 Once the transactions are sequenced, they are run through the *state transition function*, one by one, in order.
 The state transition function takes as input the current state of the chain (account balances, contract code, and so on), along with the next transaction.
-It updates the state and sometimes emits a new Layer 2 block on the Nitro chain.
+It updates the state and sometimes emits a new Layer 2 block on the Mantle chain.

 Because the protocol doesn't trust the Sequencer not to put garbage into its sequence, the state transition function will detect and discard any invalid (e.g., improperly formed) transactions in the sequence.
-A well-behaved Sequencer will filter out invalid transactions so the state transition function never sees them--and this reduces cost and therefore keeps transactions fees low--but Nitro will still work correctly no matter what the Sequencer puts into its feed.
+A well-behaved Sequencer will filter out invalid transactions so the state transition function never sees them--and this reduces cost and therefore keeps transactions fees low--but Mantle will still work correctly no matter what the Sequencer puts into its feed.
 (Transactions in the feed are signed by their senders, so the Sequencer can't create forged transactions.)

 The state transition function is deterministic, which means that its behavior depends only on the current state and the contents of the next transaction--and nothing else.
 Because of this determinism, the result of a transaction T will depend only on the genesis state of the chain, the transactions before T in the sequence, and T itself.

 It follows that anyone who knows the transaction sequence can compute the state transition function for themselves--and all honest parties who do this are guaranteed to get identical results.
-This is the normal way that Nitro nodes operate: get the transaction sequence, and run the state transition function locally.
+This is the normal way that Mantle nodes operate: get the transaction sequence, and run the state transition function locally.
 No consensus mechanism is needed for this.

 ### How the Sequencer Publishes the Sequence

 So how do nodes get the sequence?
 The Sequencer publishes it in two ways: a real-time feed, and batches posted on L1 Ethereum.

 The real-time feed is published by the Sequencer so that anyone who subscribes to the feed receives instant notifications of each transaction as it is sequenced.
-Nitro nodes can subscribe to the feed directly from the Sequencer, or through a relay that forwards the feed.
+Mantle nodes can subscribe to the feed directly from the Sequencer, or through a relay that forwards the feed.
 The feed represents the Sequencer's promise that it will record transactions in a particular order.
 If the Sequencer is honest and doesn't have a long downtime, this promise will be kept.
 So anyone who trusts the Sequencer to keep its promises can rely on the feed to get instant information about the transaction sequence--and they can run the sequenced transactions through the state transition function to learn the results of each transaction immediately.
 This is "soft finality" for transactions; it's "soft" because it depends on the Sequencer keeping its promises.

 The Sequencer also publishes its sequence on the L1 Ethereum chain.
 Periodically--perhaps every few minutes in production--the Sequencer concatenates the next group of transactions in the feed, compresses them for efficiency, and posts the result as calldata on Ethereum.
 This is the final and official record of the transaction sequence.
-As soon as this Ethereum transaction has finality on Ethereum, the Layer 2 Nitro transactions it records will have finality.
+As soon as this Ethereum transaction has finality on Ethereum, the Layer 2 Mantle transactions it records will have finality.
 These transactions are final because their position in the sequence has finality, and the outcome of the transactions is deterministic and knowable to any party.
 This is "hard finality".

 The Sequencer's batches are compressed using a general-purpose data compression algorithm called "brotli", on its highest-compression setting.

 ## Geth at the Core

-The second key design idea in Nitro is "geth at the core."
+The second key design idea in Mantle is "geth at the core."
 Here "geth" refers to go-ethereum, the most common node software for Ethereum.
-As its name would suggest, go-ethereum is written in the Go programming language, as is almost all of Nitro.
+As its name would suggest, go-ethereum is written in the Go programming language, as is almost all of Mantle.

 ![geth-sandwich](geth-sandwich.png)

-The software that makes up a Nitro node can be thought of as built in three main layers, which are shown above:
+The software that makes up a Mantle node can be thought of as built in three main layers, which are shown above:

 * The base layer is the core of geth--the parts of geth that emulate the execution of EVM contracts and maintain the data structures that make up the Ethereum state.
-Nitro compiles in this code as a library, with a few minor modifications to add necessary hooks.
+Mantle compiles in this code as a library, with a few minor modifications to add necessary hooks.
 * The middle layer, which we call MtOS, is custom software that provides additional functions associated with Layer 2 functionality, such as decompressing and parsing the Sequencer's data batches, accounting for Layer 1 gas costs and collecting fees to reimburse for them, and supporting cross-chain bridge functionalities such as deposits of Ether and tokens from L1 and withdrawals of the same back to L1.
 We'll dig in to the details of MtOS below.
 * The top layer consists of node software, mostly drawn from geth.
 This handles connections and incoming RPC requests from clients and provides the other top-level functionality required to operate an Ethereum-compatible blockchain node.

 Because the top and bottom layers rely heavily on code from geth, this structure has been dubbed a "geth sandwich."
 Strictly speaking, geth plays the role of the bread in the sandwich, and MtOS is the filling, but this sandwich is named for the bread.

 The State Transition Function consists of the bottom geth layer, and a portion of the middle MtOS layer.
 In particular, the STF is a designated function in the source code, and implicitly includes all of the code called by that function.
 The STF takes as input the bytes of a transaction received in the inbox, and has access to a modifiable copy of the Ethereum state tree.
-Executing the STF may modify the state, and at the end will emit the header of a new block (in Ethereum's block header format) which will be appended to the Nitro chain.
+Executing the STF may modify the state, and at the end will emit the header of a new block (in Ethereum's block header format) which will be appended to the Mantle chain.

 ## Separating Execution from Proving

 One of the challenges in designing a practical rollup system is the tension between wanting the system to perform well in ordinary execution, versus being able to reliably prove the results of execution.
-Nitro resolves this tension by using the same source code for both execution and proving, but compiling it to different targets for the two cases.
+Mantle resolves this tension by using the same source code for both execution and proving, but compiling it to different targets for the two cases.

-When compiling the Nitro node software for *execution*, the ordinary Go compiler is used, producing native code for the target architecture, which of course will be different for different node deployments.
+When compiling the Mantle node software for *execution*, the ordinary Go compiler is used, producing native code for the target architecture, which of course will be different for different node deployments.
 (The node software is distributed in source code form, and as a Docker image containing a compiled binary.)

 Separately, for *proving*, the portion of the code that is the State Transition Function is compiled by the Go compiler to WebAssembly (wasm), which is a typed, portable machine code format.
 The wasm code then goes through a simple transformation into a format we call WAVM, which is detailed below.
 If there is a dispute about the correct result of computing the STF, it is resolved with reference to the WAVM code.

 #### WAVM

 The wasm format has many features that make it a good vehicle for fraud proofs---it is portable, structured, well-specified, and has reasonably good tools and support---but it needs a few modifications to do the job completely.
-Nitro uses a slightly modified version of wasm, which we call WAVM.
+Mantle uses a slightly modified version of wasm, which we call WAVM.
 A simple transformation stage turns the wasm code produced by the Go compiler into WAVM code suitable for proving.

 WAVM differs from wasm in three main ways.
 First, WAVM removes some features of wasm that are not generated by the Go compiler; the transformation phase verifies that these features are not present.

 Second, WAVM restricts a few features of wasm.
 For example, WAVM does not contain floating-point instructions, so the transformer replaces floating-point instructions with calls to the Berkeley SoftFloat library.
 (We use software floating-point to reduce the risk of floating-point incompatibilities between architectures.
-The core Nitro functions never use floating-point, but the Go runtime does use some floating-point operations.)
+The core Mantle functions never use floating-point, but the Go runtime does use some floating-point operations.)
 WAVM does not contain nested control flow, so the transformer flattens control flow constructs, turning control flow instructions into jumps.
 Some wasm instructions take a variable amount of time to execute, which we avoid in WAVM by transforming them into constructs using fixed cost instructions.
 These transformations simplify proving.

 Third, WAVM adds a few opcodes to enable interaction with the blockchain environment.
 For example, new instructions allow the WAVM code to read and write the chain's global state, to get the next message from the chain's inbox, or to signal a successful end to executing the State Transition Function.